-The entry level for ham radio.
+This is the entry level license for ham radio.
 Talk around town on a hand-held radio using “repeaters” provided by groups of fellow hams.
 That’s called “two meters” and “four-forty”.
 Talk regionally on “six meters” and “ten meters”; when propagation is good you can even get to the Caribbean!
-The test is 30 questions mostly about operating principles, the FCC rules, and enough technical information to connect the radio, pick the frequencies, and operate.
+Use digital transceivers to talk around the world via the Internet.
+The test is 35 questions mostly about operating principles, the FCC rules, and enough technical information to connect the radio, pick the frequencies, and operate.
 This takes 10 weeks of two-hour classes and, depending on the student’s background, lots of study and sample test taking.

-Opens up world-wide communications.
+The second level license opens up world-wide communications.
 Talk around the world on most of the popular “HF bands” with as much antenna and power as you can afford!
 There’s a lot more to learn about electronics so there’s more technical material than in the Technician class.
 You have to pass the Technician test before you can take the General exam.
-The test is 30 questions with the operating principles and the FCC rules that fit international communications.
-And there’s more technical content.
-This takes 10 weeks of two-hour classes and, depending on the student’s background, lots of study and sample test taking.
+The test is 35 questions with the operating principles and the FCC rules that fit international communications.
+This takes 5 weeks of two-hour classes and, depending on the student’s background, lots of study and sample test taking.

 It’s now optional; it’s no longer required to get a General and higher license.
 Ironically it’s gaining popularity now that it’s optional!
-There are occasional meetings of the class and weekly code practice sessions on a radio net.
+One of the club’s CW gurus found the online education at https://cwops.org/.
+He recommends it.

 NEC Antenna Modeling: